Wondering why you’re running out of breath when you try to go for a run?

 1. Breathe in through your nose then breathe out through your mouth.

-There is still an ongoing debate as to where one should breathe when running.
-However, most agree that the best technique is to breathe in with your nose then breathe out through your mouth.
+There is ongoing debate about where one should breathe when running.
+However, most agree that the best technique is to breathe in with your nose and then breathe out through your mouth.
 When you try to breathe in through your mouth, your body tends to take in less air than when you breathe in through your nose, which can result in oxygen deprivation.

-Concentrate on your breathing while you are running until you get the hang of it.
+Concentrate on your breathing while running until you get the hang of it.
 Try breathing in through your nose for two counts and then blowing the air out of your mouth with pursed lips for two counts until it comes naturally.
-Breathing with pursed lips reduces the amount of work you have to do to breathe by keeping your airways open longer.
-This way, it is easier for the lungs to function, and the exchange of oxygen and carbon dioxide is improved.
+Breathing with pursed lips reduces the work you must do to breathe by keeping your airways open longer.
+This way, it is easier for the lungs to function, and oxygen and carbon dioxide exchange is improved.

 2. Breathe with your belly instead of your chest.